Mike Piazza: New York Mets

 Piazza's game-winning 8th-inning home run in the first professional baseball game played in New York following the 9/11 attacks has been called iconic, therapeutic, and symbolic.
 The jersey he wore in that September 21, 2001 game was purchased in April 2016 for $365,000, the highest price ever paid for a modern-day jersey, and is displayed on a rotating basis among the 9/11 Memorial Museum, Citi Field, and the National Baseball Hall of Fame.

 To ease the stress on his deteriorating knees, Piazza began to split his time between catching and playing first base during the 2004 season, an experiment which was abandoned before the end of the season because of Piazza's defensive deficiencies.
-Although recognized as a great hitter, Piazza has had some notable defensive accomplishments.
+In addition to being recognized as a great hitter, Piazza has had some notable defensive accomplishments.
 Among them, Piazza caught two no-hitters thrown by Ramón Martínez and Hideo Nomo while playing with the Dodgers.
 Nomo's was particularly impressive because it happened at Coors Field, notorious for being a hitter-friendly ballpark.
 Additionally, Piazza's .997 fielding percentage was the highest among NL catchers in 2000.

 On May 5, 2004, Piazza surpassed Carlton Fisk for most home runs by a catcher with his 352nd.

-On October 2, 2005, Piazza played his final game in a Mets uniform.
-Because it was well-reported that Piazza would soon depart to free agency, Mets manager Willie Randolph elected to replace Piazza in the top of the eighth inning.
-With the Shea Stadium crowd giving him a standing ovation, Piazza humbly bowed to the stands and blew kisses to the adoring fans.

 San Diego Padres

-Following the 2005 season, Piazza signed a one-year contract with the San Diego Padres on January 29, 2006.
+Following the 2005 season, Piazza signed a one-year contract worth $2 million with the San Diego Padres on January 29, 2006.

 Serving as the Padres' starting catcher and clean-up hitter, Piazza experienced somewhat of a rejuvenation in 2006, batting .283 with 22 homers and helping the Padres to a division title.
-On July 21, 2006, Mike Piazza collected his 2,000th career hit in the major leagues.
+On July 21, 2006, Piazza collected his 2,000th career hit.

 On August 8, 2006, Piazza played his first game at Shea Stadium since leaving the Mets.
 Throughout the three-game series, Piazza drew frequent standing ovations from New York fans.
 It was on par with that of Tom Seaver on his return to pitch at Shea Stadium in 1977 and 1978.
-Even more telling was during that series, on August 9, he drew a rare curtain call in the opposing park following a home run off Mets pitcher (and former Dodgers and Mets teammate) Pedro Martínez in the 4th inning.
-Not done for the day, Piazza went deep off Martinez again in the 6th.
-With the Mets ahead 4–2 in the 8th, and two runners aboard, Piazza hit one to the wall in center, nearly bashing his third homer of the day and putting the Padres ahead.
+Even more telling was during that series, on August 9, he drew a rare curtain call in the opposing park following a home run off Mets pitcher (and former Dodgers and Mets teammate) Pedro Martínez in the fourth inning.
+Not done for the day, Piazza went deep off Martinez again in the sixth.
+With the Mets ahead 4–2 in the eighth, and two runners aboard, Piazza hit one to the wall in center, nearly bashing his third homer of the day and putting the Padres ahead.